.NET Expertise Matters

-TechTalent partners with in-house expertise which allows us to pre-screen candidates before our clients invest valuable time and energy interviewing.
+TechTalent partners with in-house technical expertise (specifically the .NET tech stack) which allows us to pre-screen .NET candidates before our clients invest valuable time and energy interviewing.
 This approach means that only candidates that strongly match your specific needs are presented.

-What is unique about our process is that the same in-house expert that gathers your needs at the beginning of the process is also vetting potential candidates for you.
+What is unique about our process is that the same in-house expert that gathers your needs at the beginning of the process is also vetting potential candidates for you before submission.
 This way they size up both tech chops and culture fit at the same time.

 MILE HIGH VIEW